Marvel Studios / The Walt Disney Company

 First Aired on August 25, 2022, on Disney+.

 The second episode of She-Hulk: Attorney at Law shows Jennifer Walters get fired from her job due to her transformation into a Hulk in court, which we saw at the end of the episode the previous week.
 Jen’s altercation with Titania caused the case to be thrown out, and her superiors saw this as a liability, so she was let go.
-Jennifer gets labeled She-Hulk within the media and finds the task of finding a new job to be an uphill battle.
+Jennifer gets labeled “She-Hulk” within the media and finds the task of finding a new job to be an uphill battle.
 No one seems to want to employ a Hulk … until GLK&H (the firm she was prosecuting in last week’s case) comes calling and offers Jen an opportunity to transition from prosecutor to defender … with a catch.
 GLK&H do not want Jennifer Walters to work for them … they specifically want She-Hulk, and they want She-Hulk to represent super-powered clients.
 Jennifer readily accepts.

 She-Hulk’s first client = none other than Emil Blonsky / The Abomination!

-Jen meets with Blonsky, whom she knows of from Bruce’s past, and he tells her his side of his story.
-How he thought he was going to be a hero … like Captain America when he volunteered to be injected with a version of Super Soldier serum in order to give him a fighting chance to take down The Hulk.
+Jen meets with Blonsky, whom she knows of from Bruce’s past, and he tells her his side of his story; how he thought he was going to be a hero … like Captain America when he volunteered to be injected with a version of Super Soldier serum in order to give him a fighting chance to take down The Hulk.
 It was The Hulk who became a hero though, while Blonsky was imprisoned for 15-years.
 It is insinuated that the serum Blonsky received had a negative mental effect on the decorated soldier, as anyone who has seen The Incredible Hulk clearly knows.
 After speaking with Blonsky, Jennifer believes he has a great case, and after Bruce approves, she gets ready to defend Blonsky, but things get complicated when footage of Blonsky covertly leaving his cell and taking part in an underground fighting rink (as seen in Shang-Chi and the Legend of the Ten Rings) emerges.

 In the meantime, we meet Jennifer’s family.

 Really, my only major complaint about this episode was its length.
 It just felt too short, clocking in at a mere 20-minutes or so minus the credits.
 I will concede that part of that feeling was due to this episode being remarkably well-paced and highly entertaining, but at the same time, I would have been fine with an extra 10-minutes or so.
-I get that this is intended to be fashioned after a television sitcom, but so far, it hasn’t really been structured that way.
-Maybe that will change as we move forward and spend more time in the courtroom, but overall, this episode was a win and I’m looking forward to seeing where things go from here!

 Marvel Studios / The Walt Disney Company